astampoulis/website-source/content/blog/makam-tutorial-01.md

 the constructor notation is like when a constructor needs no arguments, as is the case for `true` and `false`.

 We have left the constructor for records out.
-We can view records as a list of fields, where each field pairs together a key with a value:
+We can view records as lists of fields, where each field pairs together a key with a value:

 ```makam